 It’s off the highway, on a snaking side road, where the Aston shows us its more athletic side.
 This certainly isn’t Angeles Crest, but the hulking Superleggera’s sublime steering feedback and quick front end make quick work of the curving pavement.
 There’s an elegance in how the DBS Volante moves, despite noticeable body roll and an eight-speed autobox that isn't totally decisive.
 The DBS still does its best work on long, flat highways, granted – but this 4,108-pound convertible does a well enough on the twisties, too.

-There's really no other way to put it: the Aston Martin DBS Superleggera Volante is freaking beautiful.
+There's really no other way to put it: the Aston Martin DBS Superleggera Volante is freaking beautiful, beautiful enough to be named one of the coolest cars on sale this year.
 Its gaping black hole of a grille gives it a menacing face, and its chiseled profile and extra-wide hips are straight automotive pornography.
 But our favorite touch is a subtle "Superleggera" script atop the hood, denoting its ultra-fast nature.
 The DBS Superleggera is one of the most beautiful Astons – scratch that, one of the most beautiful vehicles we've ever driven.